Great Sand Dunes National Park and Preserve: Geology

-Sufficient vegetation has grown on the valley floor that there is little sand blowing into the main dunefield from the valley; however, small parabolic dunes continue to originate in the sand sheet and migrate across grasslands, joining the main dunefield.
+Sufficient vegetation has grown on the valley floor and there is little sand blowing into the main dune field from the valley; however, small parabolic dunes continue to originate in the sand sheet and migrate across grasslands, joining the main dunefield.
 Some of these migrating dunes become covered by grasses and shrubs and stop migrating.
-The dunes system is fairly stable as the opposing wind directions balance each other out over time.
-Also, the main dunefield is moist beneath a thin layer of dry surface sand.
+The dune system is fairly stable as the opposing wind directions balance each other out over time.
+Also, the main dune field is moist beneath a thin layer of dry surface sand.
 While the top few inches of sand are blown around during windstorms, the moist sand remains largely in place.

 Scientists estimate that Lake Alamosa disappeared about 440,000 years ago, but the dunes themselves apparently originate from sand deposits from later, smaller lakes.
 A relatively new dating process, optically stimulated luminescence (OSL), is still in development.
-This method takes core samples of sand from deep within a dune, and attempts to measure how long quartz grains have been buried in the dark.
+This method takes core samples of sand from deep within a dune and attempts to measure how long quartz grains have been buried in the dark.
 If the deepest sand deposits can be accurately dated, the age of the dunes could be determined.
 Samples of sand from deep in the dunes have returned OSL dates varying between a few hundred years to tens of thousands of years old.
 The oldest dated deposits found so far would have accumulated in the late Pleistocene epoch, during the middle years of the current ice age's third stage.

 The dunes contain dark areas which are deposits of magnetite, a mineral that has eroded out of the Sangre de Cristo Range.
 Magnetite is both attracted to a magnet and can be magnetized to become a magnet itself; it is the most magnetic mineral in nature.
 Magnetite is an oxide of iron which is heavier than the surrounding particles of sand.
-When overlying sand is removed by wind, magnetite deposits stay in place and are visible as dark patches in the dunefield.
+When overlying sand is removed by wind, magnetite deposits stay in place and are visible as dark patches in the dune field.